 Because it sits midway between Naples and Sorrento along the Bay of Naples, Pompeii is a wonderful day trip for those staying in either of those two Italian destinations.

 Have you been to Pompeii?
-Did you do it on your own or take a guide tour of Pompeii?
+Did you do it on your own or take a guided tour of Pompeii?